 Heloísa Takes Initiative

 A few sections to Sasha's right, Brazilian Heloísa raises her hands and sings in her second language, English.
 She almost didn't come to the conference.
 At first, no one from Brazil planned to come to CM2007 because of other priorities.
-So Heloísa prayed and talked to Campus Crusade's national director for Brazil.
+So Heloísa prayed and talked to Cru's national director for Brazil.
 He said that they wouldn't have a team, but that they could connect her with people from other Latin American countries with whom she could go.

 Heloísa decided to keep praying and telling people about the conference.
 Then, she got the call: Brazil would send a group of 20.
 In the end, 30 Brazilians came.